University_

 2. Eligibility

 a.
-Applicants must be either currently enrolled full-time in the first or second year of a Doctor of Medicine at the University of Sydney.
+Applicants must be currently enrolled full-time in the first year of a Doctor of Medicine (MD) degree at the University of Sydney.

 a.
-The bursary will be awarded on the basis of:
+The Scholarship will be awarded based on demonstrating at least one of the following:

-i. identify as an Aboriginal or Torres Strait Islander person as per University of Sydney Confirmation of Aboriginal and Torres Strait Islander Policy 2015.
+I. identify as an Aboriginal and/or Torres Strait Islander person as defined in the University of Sydney’s Confirmation of Aboriginal and Torres Strait Islander Identity Policy 2015

 b.
-The bursary will be awarded by the Head of School and Dean of the Sydney Medical School, or their nominated delegates.
+The Scholarship will be awarded by the Head of School and Dean of the Sydney Medical School, or their nominated delegates.

 4. Value

 a.
-A recipient enrolled in the first year of the Doctor of Medicine will receive the scholarship valued at $25,500 per annum for up to four years.
+The recipient will receive the scholarship valued at $25,500 per annum for up to four years.

 d.
 Deferral of the Scholarship is not permitted without approval of Director MD program, Sydney Medical School